Chetniks: Collaboration with the Independent State of Croatia

 Ustaše leader, Ante Pavelić ordered the NDH military to give Momčilo Đujić and his Dinara Division Chetniks "orderly and unimpeded passage", with which Đujić and his forces fled across the NDH to Slovenia and Italy.
-By his own admission, in April 1945, Ante Pavelić received "two generals from the headquarters of Draža Mihailović and reached an agreement with them on a joint fight against Tito's communists".
 In early May 1945 Chetnik forces withdrew through Ustaše-held Zagreb; many of these were later killed, along with captured Ustaše, by the Partisans as part of the Bleiburg repatriations.

-Case White
+Operation Weiss

-One major Chetnik collaboration with the Axis took place during the "Battle of the Neretva", the final phase of "Case White", known in Yugoslav historiography as the "Fourth Enemy Offensive".
+One major Chetnik collaboration with the Axis took place during the "Battle of the Neretva", the final phase of "Operation Weisss", known in Yugoslav historiography as the "Fourth Enemy Offensive".
 In 1942, Partisans forces were on the rise, having established large liberated territories within Bosnia and Herzegovina.
-Chetnik forces, partially because of their collaboration with the Italian occupation, were also gaining in strength, however, but were no match to the Partisans and required Axis logistical support to attack the liberated territories.
-In light of the changing strategic situation, Hitler and the German high command decided to disarm the Chetniks and destroy the Partisans for good.
-In spite of Hitler's insistence, Italian forces in the end refused to disarm the Chetniks (thus rendering that course of action impossible), under the justification that the Italian occupation forces could not afford to lose the Chetniks as allies in their maintenance of the occupation.
+The Germans began planning an offensive against the Partisans, aiming to destroy their supreme headquarters.
+After destroying Partisan-held territories in Bosnia and Croatia, the final phase of the operation called for the Italians to disarm the Chetniks while simultaneously conducting operations against the Partisans.
+In spite of Hitler's insistence, Italian forces in the end refused to disarm the Chetniks (thus rendering that course of action impossible).
+An agreement between German general Alexander Löhr and Italian general Mario Roatta on 8 February 1943 included Mihailović's Chetniks in the operations and gave them material assistance along with weapons and ammunitions.